turangojayev/CarND-LaneLines-P1/README.md

 ### Exploration
 Let's first visualize the images, where we have to detect the lines.
 ![1][image1]
-The images are represented as a set of numbers for different channels on computer.
+The images are represented on computer as a set of numbers for different channels.
 The very commonly used size for each channel is 8 bits and it allows to store 255 intensity values for a channel.
 In RGB color model, we have 255 levels for each of the red, green and blue channels.
 A human eye does not detect very small changes in intensities, but higher the difference, easier it is for us to notice.
 We can see that the yellow and white colors create a contrast with